Arcadia-Science/2023-tsar-noveltree/run-configuration/README.md

 # Nexflow run configurations
-Within this directory we provide the nextflow run configurations used to conduct analyses for the pub associated with this repository.
+Within this directory we provide the Nextflow run configurations used to conduct analyses for the pub associated with this repository.

 ## This includes:
   1) `tsar-parameterfile-06062023.json`: The parameterfile used when running NovelTree on the full dataset of 36 species of TSAR eukaryotes.